tldr-pages/tldr/pages/linux/prime-run.md

 > Run a program using an alternative Nvidia graphics card.
 > More information: <https://wiki.archlinux.org/title/PRIME#PRIME_render_offload>.

-- Run a program using an Nvidia dedicated GPU:
+- Run a program using a dedicated Nvidia GPU:

 `prime-run {{command}}`